 When someone dies intestate, without a will or a Trust, intestacy laws determine the persons who receive the deceased person’s property.

 The same probate code also provides rules for who is eligible to receive property if a Will or a Trust does not specify who should benefit.

 California intestacy laws provide that relatives with a green card, or who are not United States citizens can inherit the deceased person’s property.
-We have a great video and article titled sister living in inherited house which can be helpful as well.

 If a person died without a Will property can only pass to heirs through probate.

 Exceptions are if the estate is small or if assets get titled to pass to a named beneficiary or beneficiaries.

 Title to real estate may pass to a surviving property owner: